%2F%2Fusers%2Fe7028ca1-a5f2-4ecd-8ccd-1c19b000520d%2Fratecard%2F444456935_3691628501079062_9047089731961992514_n.jpg&w=1200&q=75)

-Sheepshead, with their distinct black and white stripes, are the convicts of the sea.
-These crafty fish usually weigh 1-8 pounds and hang around structures like docks, bridges, and reefs.
-They're famous for their human-like teeth, which they use to crush barnacles and crabs.
-Spring's the best time to target them as they gather to spawn.
-Anglers love the challenge – Sheepshead are notorious bait stealers.
-Their white, sweet meat makes great table fare, though they're tricky to clean.
-For the best shot at landing one, use light tackle and natural bait like fiddler crabs or shrimp.
-Here's a local secret: when you feel a nibble, wait a beat before setting the hook.
-These fish are experts at stripping bait, so patience is key to hooking them solidly.
+Sheepshead, nicknamed "convict fish" for their black and white stripes, are the tricksters of inshore fishing.
+Usually 1-8 pounds, they hang around structures like docks, bridges, and reefs.
+Their human-like teeth are perfect for crushing barnacles and crabs.
+Winter and early spring are prime times to target them as they school up to spawn.
+Anglers love the challenge - Sheepshead are notorious bait stealers.
+For best results, use light tackle and small hooks baited with fiddler crabs or shrimp.
+Here's a local trick: when you feel a nibble, wait a second before setting the hook.
+These fish have a knack for stripping bait without getting caught.
+Once hooked, they put up a surprisingly strong fight for their size.
+Plus, their sweet, white meat makes for excellent table fare.
+Just be ready to work for your dinner - cleaning them can be a bit tricky!

 Vehicle Guest Capacity: 4